smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M02_access_the_command_line/8_summary_access_the_command_line.md

 * Use **shell variables**, **command substitution**, and **output redirection**
 * Recognize the **structure and execution flow** of a Linux command
 * Begin applying these skills in labs, scripting, and tool use

----

-## 📦 Next Recommended Steps

-Now that you understand how to access and execute commands in the Bash shell:

-> 🔜 Proceed to: **Lesson 05 – Use the `man` Pages and `--help` for Help**

-Would you like a:

-* 📥 Markdown export of this summary?
-* 🧪 Quick recap sheet / cheat sheet of Bash basics?
-* 🧭 Quiz answers or deeper Bash labs?

-Just let me know, Shahid — I'm ready to support you at every command line 👨‍💻⚙️